istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ## Related tasks

-The [Control Egress Traffic](/docs/tasks/traffic-management/egress/) task demonstrates how external (outside the Kubernetes cluster) HTTP and HTTPS services can be accessed from applications inside the mesh.
+The [Control Egress Traffic](/docs/tasks/traffic-management/egress/) task demonstrates how external (outside the Kubernetes cluster) HTTP and HTTPS services can be accessed by applications inside the mesh.
 The [TLS Origination for Egress Traffic](/docs/tasks/traffic-management/egress-tls-origination/) task demonstrates how to allow applications to send HTTP requests to external servers that require HTTPS.
 The [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/) task describes how to configure Istio to direct egress traffic through a dedicated gateway service called _egress gateway_.